-Tips for the Long Man of Wilmington circular walk
+Tips for the walk

 - If your only option is to walk from the station, then I might suggest not doing the first bit like I did, but instead, walking to Alfriston, then a circular around the Long Man of Wilmington area, and back to Alfriston, before heading back to the station.